 Basis for Relative Priority: The need for affordable housing was identified as a high priority repeatedly by those consulted in development of this Consolidated Plan and by reports consulted.
 Lack of affordable housing and poverty combine to put individuals and households at risk.
 The Community Housing and Human Services (CHHS) Board has designated a subcommittee to specifically address affordable housing in Spokane.
-The State of Washington Housing Needs Assessment identifies steadily increasing housing costs (in constant dollars) and decreasing earnings (also in constant dollars) pointing to the ongoing priority need to address current gaps in affordable housing as well as plan for those needs into the future.
-Maintaining and restoring to good condition existing housing is a key strategy in preserving affordable housing, as well as the character of neighborhoods.
+The State of Washington Housing Needs Assessment identifies steadily increasing housing costs (in constant dollars) and decreasing earnings (also in constant dollars) pointing to the ongoing priority need to address current gaps in affordable housing is a key strategy in preserving affordable housing, as well as the character of neighborhoods.
 Finding adequate housing to meet the varied needs of the population (permanent and supportive, permanent without supports, subsidized and non-subsidized) is the surest way to avoid homelessness and enable residents to live in safety with maximum independence.

-Priority Need Name: Reduce homelessness and provide for basic and special needs
+Priority Need Name: Basic and special needs and reduce homelessness